-Private Lands Day was hosted in Aberdeen, SD October 4-6th, 2011.
-It was a very successful event, with presentations given by private lands biologists and their state, nongovernmental, tribal, and private landowner partners.
-Eight of nine Service regions were represented along with over 25 states.
+Private Lands Day will be hosted in Baggs, Wyoming June 18-20th, 2013.
+It will be a very successful event, with presentations given by private lands biologists and their state, nongovernmental, tribal, and private landowner partners.
+Eight of nine Service regions will berepresented along with over 30 states.

->

-> The volume of work
+The volume of work

 accomplished and the scope of Partners for Fish and Wildlife biologists'